MyNameisKaveh/Pdf_Word_Counter-/README.md

 ├── app.py             # Main Flask application logic and routes
 ├── text_processor.py  # Module for PDF text extraction and NLTK processing ├── requirements.txt   # Python package dependencies for pip
 ├── templates/         # HTML templates for rendering web pages │   ├── index.html     # Main page with the PDF upload form │   └── results.html   # Page to display the word frequency results
-├── uploads/           # Directory for temporary storage of uploaded PDF files (created by app.py if not present) └── venv/              # Python virtual environment (typically not included in the Git repository)
+├── uploads/           # Directory for temporary storage of uploaded PDF files └── venv/              # Python virtual environment (typically not included in the Git repository)

 ## Setup and Installation (For Local Development or Alternative Deployment)